driessenslucas/researchproject/Updated_Thesis.md

 By addressing these considerations, we can bridge the gap between simulation-based research and real-world applications, enhancing the safety, efficiency, and reliability of autonomous vehicle technologies.

-### 13.6.
+### 12.5.
 Conclusion for Real-World Application

 Transitioning from simulation-based research to real-world applications in autonomous vehicle navigation presents both challenges and opportunities.
 While using simulation insights for sensor utilization and vehicle movement can revolutionize autonomous vehicle technologies, there is a significant gap between simulation precision and real-world variability that needs to be bridged.

-One major limitation was the lack of precise data for exact positioning.
-Sensors mainly helped the vehicle avoid crashes but did not provide enough information to keep the car centered within the path.
-This gap highlights the need for better sensor systems, such as cameras, to detect the car's position relative to maze walls and ensure more accurate movement that mirrors the simulation.
+A significant limitation was the imprecision in sensor data for positioning.
+Sensors prevented crashes by measuring the distance to obstacles so it is able to decide in which direction it should move.
+However, this did not try to measure the exact position of the car within the grid.

 Additionally, real-world factors such as surface variations, environmental conditions, and dynamic obstacles require continuous adjustments and recalibration of algorithms.
 Practical considerations, including sensor calibration and algorithm adaptation, are essential for effectively deploying autonomous systems.

 Ultimately, overcoming these challenges is key to successfully integrating sim2real technologies.
 Doing so will improve the safety, efficiency, and reliability of autonomous transportation systems, paving the way for broader adoption and use in various real-world scenarios.

-## Chapter 14.
+## Chapter 13.
 Challenges and Solutions in RL Implementation

-### 14.1.
+### 13.1.
 Challenge 1: Choosing the Right Virtual Environment

 - **Description**: Picking the best virtual environment for training the RC car.
 - **Solution**: I chose **OpenAI Gym** because it’s simple, familiar from previous coursework, and focuses on reinforcement learning.

-### 14.2.
+### 13.2.
 Challenge 2: Selecting the Optimal Reinforcement Learning Technique

 - **Description**: Finding the most effective RL technique for training the virtual RC car.
 - **Solution**: After testing various methods, the Double Deep Q-Network (DDQN) proved to be the best, consistently solving the maze with fewer steps and episodes than other techniques.

-### 14.3.
+### 13.3.
 Challenge 3: Addressing Movement Discrepancies in Sim2Real Transfer

 - **Description**: Bridging the gap between how the RC car moves in simulations and in the real world.
 - **Solution Attempt**: I fine-tuned the action command frequency using an async method, waited for the motor to finish moving, and considered a queued action system.
 Getting precise movement in the real world turned out to be more critical than in simulations.

-### 14.4.
+### 13.4.
 Challenge 4: Alignment Issues and Motor Encoder Implementation

 - **Description**: Ensuring the RC car moves in a straight line, as there was a persistent ~3-degree offset.
 - **Solution Attempts**: